Preview Our 16 Latest Bond Picks

 Interest Coverage Ratio:

 The interest coverage ratio equation is EBITDA divided by interest expense.
-The higher this is, the more cash flow a company has to 'cover' or pay its interest expense.
+The higher this is, the more cash flow a company has to 'cover,' or pay, its interest expense.
 If interest coverage is low, a company may have difficulty paying interest if its business hits a rough spot.
-Interest coverage is often 2-5x for high-yield issuers and often over 10x for investment-grade issuers.
+Interest coverage is often 2-5x for high yield bond issuers and often over 10x for investment-grade issuers.

 Southwest Airlines, a company that had its business crushed by COVID-19, was extremely transparent, as it regularly filed 8-Ks with the SEC in 2020 to provide updates on its business and cash burn.
-The company was able to raise billions in new capital to help it get through the crisis, and the regular updates it provides investors have enabled us to assess how the company's turnaround is progressing.
+The company was able to raise billions in new capital to help it get through the crisis, and the regular updates it provided enabled investors to assess the company's turnaround.

 As shown in Figure 1, we review the company's recent revenue and EBITDA growth to evaluate its growth trajectory.
-We will also compare any forward guidance a company has provided to its historical financials to determine whether its credit ratios should improve or worsen.
+We also review any forward guidance a company has provided to determine whether its credit ratios should improve or worsen.

 Capital Allocation